mars-monkey/install-mc-server/README.md

 ## Installation Instructions

 ### Dependencies
 In order to install this program, you must have `git` installed.
-To make sure it is installed run this command as root:
+To make sure it is installed run this command:
 ```
-apt-get install git -y
+sudo apt-get install git -y
 ```

 ### Installation